Clinical-Genomics/scout/systemd/README.md

 ## Introduction

-Scout can be run by installing a few systemd unit files (the text files scout-*.service) into a Linux users home directory.
+Scout can be run by installing a few systemd unit files (the text files scout-*.service) into a Linux user's home directory.
 The Scout software and Mongodb software will then be run in containers from Dockerhub.

 | Systemd service | Description |
 | --              | --          |